Exonerated Prisoners & Advocates Show Support for “The New Jersey Innocence Study and Review Commission”

 Following Senator Pennacchio’s October 2017 press conference calling for action on the bill, Attorney General Grewal announced a similar effort.
 Pennacchio noted that there is still a need for legislation.

 “We cannot permanently address the crisis of wrongful conviction in New Jersey without codifying an innocence commission into law.
-If the Legislature doesn’t act, the next administration could easily discontinue Attorney General Grewal’s noble work,” Senator Pennacchio (R-26) said.
+If the Legislature doesn’t act, the next administration could easily discontinue Attorney General Grewal’s work,” Senator Pennacchio (R-26) said.
 “We have heard from a number of exonerees, like AJ Nash, who told us that if this pathway to justice had existed, he would not have spent years in prison for a crime he didn’t commit.

 “Rodney Roberts languished in prison for 17 years.
 AJ Nash was there for 10.
 This is a travesty of the highest magnitude.
 Policy changes like bail reform are meaningless, if we aren’t solving the systemic issues that allow innocent people to stay locked up,” Pennacchio added.
 “Our search for justice should know no bounds.”